ykachube/aws-list/README.md

 ```
 ### Specifying Resource Types to Delete

-*aws-nuke* deletes a lot of resources and there might be added more at any
+*aws-list* deletes a lot of resources and there might be added more at any
 release.
 Eventually, every resources should get deleted.
 You might want to
 restrict which resources to delete.
 There are multiple ways to configure this.